spacefarergames/Heretic2Remastered/README.md

 ## Installation

 **Game data:**
 Heretic2R requires Heretic II game data in order to run.
-You can either:
-– Overwrite Heretic II binaries with the Heretic2R ones.
-**or**
-– Copy "**Heretic II\base**" folder (excluding all .dll files) to Heretic2R folder.
+You'll need to copy both Htic2-0.pak and Htic2-1.pak into the 'base' folder.
+Inside the base folder is our 'base.pak' file.
+This contains all the needed data for the Remaster.

 ---
 **NOTICE**: make sure your copy of Heretic II is updated to v1.06, otherwise Heretic2R will not work correctly because of missing models/textures/sounds.